What is Granular Synthesis?: How Sound Grains Shape Your Music

 Here are a few reasons why you should consider adding granular synthesis to your music production toolkit:

-No matter what type of music you’re into, granular synthesis has something to offer.
-From ambient and experimental to pop and electronic, this technique can be used to create unique sounds that elevate your productions.
+- Adaptable to various genres: From ambient and experimental to pop and electronic, this technique can be used to create unique sounds that elevate your productions.

 What tools and software can you use for granular synthesis?